Wake-up-Freeman/OLD-ODISEO/docs/learn/terra-station/wormhole.md

 2. Select a **Source chain** and a **Target chain** from the dropdown choices.

-3. Click **Connect** to connect your Terra Station wallet.
+3. Click **Connect** to connect your Daodiseo Station wallet.
 Allow the connection if your wallet extension prompts you.

 4. Click **Select a token** and choose from the available tokens in your wallet.